marcelo-ferraz/smol-forms/readme.md

 | prevEntityDisplay | `Partial<Entity>`                  | the current state of the entity fields display data                                         |

 ## The Validation bit
 The goal is to support validation functions.
-The lib does comes with some default validators, please check it [here](#built-in-validators).
+The lib does come with some default validators, please check it [here](#built-in-validators).
 There are four different parts to interact with:
 ### The `validate` function
 Is returned from the hook, or the reference from the component, and it can trigger a state change saving the validation result, or just return the result (is valid or not).

-It can be used to test a single property by the name, `all` properties from the entity or only the `touched` ones.
+It can be used to test a single property by the name, `all` properties from the entity, or only the `touched` ones.
 ```ts
 // validating only the touched and updating the state
 const allDirtyAreValid = validate('touched');